getkyo/kyo/README.md

 ## Core Effects

+Kyo's core effects act as the essential building blocks that power your application's various functionalities.
+Unlike other libraries that might require heavy boilerplate or specialized knowledge, Kyo's core effects are designed to be straightforward and flexible.
+These core effects not only simplify the management of side-effects, dependencies, and several other aspects but also allow for a modular approach to building maintainable systems.

 ### Aborts: Short Circuiting

 The `Aborts` effect is a generic implementation for short-circuiting effects.
 It's equivalent to ZIO's failure channel.